sbl-sdsc/mm-dev/README.md

 ## mm-dev
-This repository is a working area for incubating new methods for the [mmtf-spark](https://github.com/sbl-sdsc/mmtf-spark) project.
+This repository is an incubating area for new methods for the [mmtf-spark](https://github.com/sbl-sdsc/mmtf-spark) project.

 ## Installation
 ### Prerequisites